Tantalum-Labs/MITMsmtp/README.md

 If you want to get the full message, you have to enable logging.

 ### Logging
-Running `MITMsmtp --log logdir` will enable logging.
+Running `MITMsmtp --log logdir` will enable logging in the legacy CLI.
 Please make sure that the directory exists.
 MITMsmtp will create n+1 files while n is the amount of received messages.
 Each mail will be written into a new file like it has been received.
 Additionally all received credentials are stored in `credentials.log`.

 ### Encryption
 Some clients fallback to unencrypted mode if you don't offer SSL/TLS.
 Always make sure to test this!
 For clients which don't fallback, you may want to test the encrypted mode.
 Please keep in mind, that a correctly configured client won't be vulnerable to this attack.
 You will be unable to fake a trusted certificate for a validated common name and thus the client will stop connection before sending credentials.
 However some clients don't implement proper certificate validation.
 This is where this attack starts.